Last updated on January 8th, 2021 at 04:33 pm

-We are frequently asked about how strong are our 1.5″ thick glass countertops e.g. how many supports do we need?
+We are frequently asked about how strong are glass countertops?
+And for our 1.5″ thick glass countertops e.g. how many supports do we need?

 The answer depends upon how much cantilevering or spanning between supports is needed, as well as how much ballast is provided.